 |Kinniside Stone Circle|

 Travelling:Retrace your steps back 1 mile to the T junction and turn left towards Whitehaven.
-Continue through open countryside for just over 2 miles to cross the River Ehen where there is a pleasant grassy river access area.
+Continue through open countryside for just over 2 miles to cross the River Ehen on an old narrow bridge where there is a pleasant grassy area overlooking the river with a few benches.
 Beyond this the road climbs to a T junction with the main A5086.
 Turn right then immediate left on the B5295.
 Pass through the town of Cleator Moor which built up in the 19th century around local coal mines and iron works.
-There is a post office and shop on the left.
+There are various shops in the town.

 Beyond Cleator Moor there is some open country before entering the outskirts of Whitehaven.
 Soon meet a mini-roundabout, take the first exit and descend to another mini-roundabout where you take the second exit.
 Shortly take the right lane at the traffic lights to turn right on the main A595.
 Immediately get in the left lane to take the A5094 towards Whitehaven town centre.
 After approx 0.5 miles, pass straight through the first traffic lights, then take the right lane at the second traffic lights to continue towards Town Centre.
 On the left is a retail park and on the right is an impressive building known as Whitehaven Castle although it is now a private residence.
 Soon meet further traffic lights and turn left, then at the next traffic lights turn right.
 After approx 150m, Quay Street car park is on the left.

 Distance: 28.7 miles Location: Whitehaven, Quay Street car park Coordinates: N 54.54760, W 3.59209